-Due to the COVID-19 health emergency, passports may take longer than the usual 10-12 weeks time frame.
+Passport application processing typically takes 10-12 weeks.
 Expedited service (4-6 weeks) is available but not guaranteed.
 Citizens planning trips should not delay in beginning the passport application process.
 We are here to help.

 Please Note: Appointments are required for passport application processing at both office locations (Green Cove Springs and Orange Park).
 Please call ahead to arrange a date/time with our staff.